Usage

 picker.detach();

-picker.fire(event, data, then)
+picker.fire(event, data, that)

 Fires an event.